ethen8181/flask-rest-api-test/README.md

 }
 ```

-Then for all the endpoints that are marked as `@jwt_required()`, we need to send the token along with the request, i.e. we need to include an additional header `Authorization: JWT [insert the token above here]`.
+Then for all the endpoints that are marked as `@jwt_required()`, e.g. during get `/items/<name>`, we need to send the token along with the request, i.e. we need to include an additional header `Authorization: JWT [insert the token above here]`.

 # Heroku Deployment